-In considering proposals, particularly larger or complex one’s staff and Councillors need to be able to understand:
+In considering proposals, particularly those that are larger or complex, staff and Councillors need to be able to understand:

-The CPP procedure also supports grant funding opportunities by demonstrating Council support for works on Council managed/owned land.
-The formal endorsement demonstrates consideration by the applicant and Council of project aspects including planning, design and standards, accessibility, heritage, the environment, site management and safety, stakeholder and neighbour consultation, resourcing asset management.
+The CPP procedure is a step in demonstrating Council support for works on Council managed/owned land.
+Formal Council endorsement demonstrates consideration by the applicant and Council of project aspects including planning, design and standards, accessibility, heritage, the environment, site management and safety, stakeholder and neighbour consultation, resourcing and asset management.